In This Article

 It uses artificial intelligence and state-of-the-art metatranscriptomic technology to analyze the yeasts, fungi, viruses, molds, and bacteria in your gut.

-You still get the same personalized food recommendations and supplement suggestions from Viome's health experts, based on your report.
+Based on your report, you still get the same personalized food recommendations and supplement suggestions from Viome's health experts.

-But besides testing your gut bacteria and digestion, it also checks for markers related to your immunity, heart health, mental health, biological age, and oral health — among many others.
+But besides testing your gut bacteria and digestion, it also checks for different health markers, like:

 Use code for 15% off on the first three months if you subscribe.